solliancenet/developing-web3-workshop/04_Polygon.md

 ## Deploy a Solidity Smart Contract

-1. Follow the instructions.
+1. Follow the instructions to edit the `transfer.ts` file.
 When prompted to install truffle, you can use bash from within GitPod.
 To do so follow these steps:

    1. In the terminal area (bottom quarter of the GitPod UI), select the bash item (if you do not have the `bash` window, select **+->Bash**).